ArtemPindrus/StateGrapher/README.md

 # StateGrapher
+THIS TOOL IS USEABLE BUT NOT STABLE!

+Almost every version  introduces breaking/design changes.

 ## Description
 This is a tool used to graph Hierarchical State Machines.
 Based on the graphs, C# state-machine classes are generated.